MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Hash_Tables.md

 ## Accessing values

-There are two common ways to access the values in a hashtable or dictionary: member notation or array notation.
+There are two common ways to access the values in a hashtable or dictionary: member notation or array index notation.

 - **Member notation** - Values can be accessed by using the key name as a member property of the object.
 For example:

   ```powershell
   PS> $hash.1